Cameroon | Stew

 Prepare the peanut paste

 Roast raw peanuts in a dry pan until golden.
-Grind in a blender with a little water to form a smooth paste.
+Grind in a blender with a little water or broth to form a smooth paste.

 Alternatively, use 200g of natural smooth peanut butter.